Writer Jobs and a question of ethics...

 There are many companies on the web who sell essays to students and who care very little about whether the student tries to pass off the work as their own or not.
 As a fellow academic, I can honestly say that I would not even consider working with any company that encouraged or tolerated cheating in any way, shape or form.
 I would like to reassure you that Academic Knowledge is not such a company.

+I will outline the company’s position in relation to cheating – a view that I share, and something that all of the staff at Academic Knowledge feel very strongly about.
+It is unquestionable that there is a proper use for model answers.
 University lecturers hand these out regularly to students as examples of how to complete work.
 Blackstone’s publish books of them (Q & A books), again as examples of how to complete work.
-So I think we can safely say that model answers - which are just one of the services that Academic Knowledge provide - do not necessarily encourage students to cheat.
+So we can safely say that model answers –- which are just one of the services that Academic Knowledge provides – do not necessarily encourage students to cheat.

 I hope that you will join Academic Knowledge as a researcher/writer, and I look forward to working with you in the near future.